Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 That means that you will need more time than you imagine.

-And remember: Always be flexible, this part of the Lybian Sea can be often affected by strong winds which stop the ferry routes.
+And remember: Always be flexible.
+Strong winds can often affect this part of the Lybian Sea, stopping the ferry routes.

-Don’t book a trip back to Crete on the day your flight departs, because if ferries are stopped, there’s no way to leave Gavdos.
+Don’t book a trip back to Crete on the day your flight departs.
+If ferries are stopped, there’s no way to leave Gavdos.

 Can I visit Santorini on a day trip from Crete?